 National life tables are published annually and are based on population estimates and births and deaths for a period of three consecutive years.
 The three-year rolling averages are used to smooth fluctuations due to exceptional events, for example, a “flu” epidemic.

 In addition to the national life tables we have also published single-year life tables.
-Single-year life tables give a more granular and up-to-date perspective on whether mortality patterns are improving, worsening or staying the same than three-year average life tables.
+Single-year life tables give a more granular perspective and up-to-date perspective on whether mortality patterns are improving, worsening or staying the same than three-year average life tables.
 However, unlike three-year life tables, single-year life tables are not National Statistics.
 They are considered less robust as they are more prone to annual fluctuations in deaths caused by seasonal events.

 Uses and users